-Today, we also got our look at the single controller which has a touch-sensitive thumbpad and motion sensors offering six degrees of freedom.
+Magic Leap has previously shown off a single controller (shown below) which has a touch-sensitive thumbpad and motion sensors offering six degrees of freedom.

 Magic Leap One specs and features

 Currently we know that the headset will be powered by Nvidia’s Tegra X2 process (via TechCrunch).
 You might recognise the Tegra name from the X1’s inclusion in the Nintendo Switch and Nvidia Shield devices.

 When it launches the Magic Leap One will be the first consumer device to use the new X2, and it will be very interesting to see what the chip is capable of.

 AT&T will be the exclusive carrier partner for the headset in the US, which implies we should see some kind of LTE connectivity built into the headset.
 Whether it will work without an internet connection remains to be seen.

 Similar to Apple’s ARKit 2.0, multiple people wearing Magic Leap headsets should be able to view and interact with the same virtual objects.

 Of course, the magic in Magic Leap comes from the firm’s digital light field technology.